Skip to main content

 Output Frequency

-Set the output frequency i.e. how often this prediction is made.
+Set the output frequency i.e. how often the prediction will be made.

 • Daily